 Sir Armarandos, dressed formally and soaked, entered with four guards.
 He glanced about and sagged with relief when he noted Midir.
 Midir raised an eyebrow in return.

 “I’m happy you safely arrived.”
-He placed a hand on his breast and making a short bow.
+He placed a hand on his breast and made a curt bow.
 “Have you seen my father?”

 They all shook their heads.
 “He sent Captain Ryalla to warn us,” Midir said.
 “She said he was fine.
 He decided to give chase?”